Call of Duty League: Format

-Changes for the 2021 season

-The 2021 season will be played on the 2020 release, Call of Duty: Black Ops Cold War, played on PC, using any league approved controller.
-This season competitive Call of Duty will make the switch back to 4v4, after two seasons on 5v5.
-The three modes used this season will include: "Search & Destroy"; "Hardpoint"; and "Control", where one team attempts to capture two points on the map, while the other team defends them.
+Since the 2021 season, the Call of Duty League uses a 4v4 format instead of 5v5 in the previous season.
+"Domination" was replaced by "Control", where one team attempts to capture two points on the map, while the other team defends them.
 The round can end with the attackers capturing both zones within the allotted time, the defenders winning by the time expiring or by either team killing the other thirty times.

-The 2021 season schedule is split into five stages, with each ending with a Major Tournament.
-In each stage the teams will be split into groups, determined by the teams themselves, via a draft system.
-Every team will complete in each homestand event with the finals of each event being a meeting between teams from the opposite group.
+The schedule is also split into five stages, with each ending with a Major Tournament.
+In each stage the teams are split into groups, determined by the teams themselves, via a draft system.
+Every team competes in each homestand event with the finals of each event being a meeting between teams from the opposite group.
 During each homestand teams will earn CDL points and the top eight teams at the end of the season will enter the playoffs to compete for the CDL Championship.